Kevin Byard: 2017

-The Tennessee Titans finished the 2017 NFL season second in the AFC South with a 9–7 record and received a playoff berth.
-On January 6, 2018, Byard started in his first NFL playoff game and recorded five solo tackles during a 22–21 win at the Kansas City Chiefs in the AFC Wild Card Round.
-The following week, Byard made ten combined tackles (nine solo) in the Titans' 35–14 loss at the New England Patriots in the AFC Divisional Round.
-On January 21, 2018, Byard earned his first career Pro Bowl selection to appear in the 2018 Pro Bowl as an injury replacement after Bills' safety Micah Hyde bowed out due to a concussion.
-He was also ranked 80th by his fellow players on the NFL Top 100 Players of 2018.

-2018

-On January 20, 2018, the Tennessee Titans announced hiring of former Houston Texans' defensive coordinator Mike Vrabel as their new head coach following the departure of Mike Mularkey.
-Defensive coordinator Dean Pees opted to retain Byard as a starting safety.
-Head coach Mike Vrabel named him the starting strong safety to begin the season and paired him with free safety Kenny Vaccaro.
+On January 20, 2018, the Titans hired former Houston Texans defensive coordinator Mike Vrabel to be their new head coach following the departure of Mike Mularkey.
+New defensive coordinator Dean Pees opted to retain Byard as a starting safety, and Vrabel named Byard the starting strong safety to begin the season and paired him with free safety Kenny Vaccaro.

-In Week 2, Byard threw a 66–yard touchdown pass to rookie cornerback Dane Cruikshank on a fake punt on the Titans' opening drive during the first quarter as the Titans defeated the Houston Texans 20–17.
-On September 30, 2018, he racked up a season-high 11 combined tackles (nine solo) during a 26–20 overtime victory against the Philadelphia Eagles.
-In Week 9, he made five combined tackles (three solo), a pass deflection, and intercepted a pass by Dak Prescott to wide receiver Amari Cooper in the endzone as the Titans defeated the Dallas Cowboys 28–14.
+During the season-opening 27–20 road loss to the Dolphins, Byard had three solo tackles and a pass deflection.
+In the next game against the Texans, he recorded a team-high eight combined tackles (seven solo) and threw a 66-yard touchdown to rookie cornerback Dane Cruikshank on a fake punt on the Titans' opening drive during the first quarter of the 20–17 victory.
+Two weeks later against the Philadelphia Eagles, Byard had a season-high 11 combined tackles (nine solo) in the 26–20 overtime victory.

+During Week 6 against the Ravens, Byard recorded five tackles, a pass deflection, and his first interception of the season off of Joe Flacco in the 21–0 shutout loss.
+Three weeks later against the Dallas Cowboys on Monday Night Football, he had five tackles, a pass deflection, and intercepted a pass by Dak Prescott to wide receiver Amari Cooper in the endzone during the 28–14 road victory.
 After the pick, Byard celebrated on the Dallas Cowboys' star logo at midfield.
 The celebration was widely publicized as it resembled Terrell Owens' infamous celebration from the early 2000s.
+This caused Owens to tweet "I feel like I've seen this before" after the celebration occurred.
+Byard was fined $10,026 for the celebration.
+In the next game against the Patriots, he recorded four tackles and a pass deflection during the 34–10 victory.

-He was fined $10,026 for the celebration.
-In Week 15, Byard had five combined tackles (four solo), two pass deflections, set a career-high with his second sack of the season, and intercepted a pass by Eli Manning to wide receiver Russell Shepard during a 17–0 victory at the New York Giants.
-The following week, Byard recorded nine combined tackles (six solo), tied his season-high of two pass deflections, and secured the Titans' 25–16 victory over the Washington Redskins by intercepting a pass attempt by Josh Johnson to wide receiver Josh Doctson near the end of the fourth quarter.
-The Titans missed the playoffs by losing 33–17 in Week 17 against the Indianapolis Colts and finishing with a 9–7 record.
-He started all 16 games for the second consecutive season in 2018 and had a total of 90 combined tackles (62 solo), a career-high two sacks, eight pass deflections, and four interceptions.
+During a Week 11 38–10 road loss to the Colts, Byard had a team-high nine combined tackles (tied with Adoree' Jackson).
+Three weeks later against the Jaguars on Thursday Night Football, he recorded three tackles and his first sack of the season on Cody Kessler in the 30–9 victory.
+In the next game against the New York Giants, Byard had five tackles, two pass deflections, set a career-high with his second sack of the season, and intercepted a pass by Eli Manning to wide receiver Russell Shepard during the 17–0 shutout road victory.

+During Week 16 against the Washington Redskins, Byard recorded nine tackles, tied his season-high of two pass deflections, and secured the 25–16 comeback victory by intercepting a pass attempt by Josh Johnson to wide receiver Josh Doctson near the end of the fourth quarter.
+In the regular-season finale against the Colts on Sunday Night Football, Byard had 10 tackles during the 33–17 loss.

+Byard finished the 2018 season with 90 combined tackles (62 solo), a career-high two sacks, eight pass deflections, and four interceptions.
 His overall grade from Pro Football Focus was 88.4 in 2018.